Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: Simulation Results

-In this section, the performance of \gls*{dansep} is evaluated for dynamic environments to assess the robustness of \gls*{dansep} to link failures and other topology-modifying events.
+In this section, the performance of \gls*{dansep} using the true theoretical \glspl*{scm} is evaluated for dynamic environments to assess the robustness of \gls*{dansep} to link failures and other topology-modifying events.
 The same simulation parameters as in~\secref{subsec:res_static} are used.
-Here, however, a new adjacency matrix is generated at every new iteration $i$, randomly establishing or cutting the communication between nodes from one iteration to the next.
-It is ensured that the resulting topology remains always connected so that the centralized \gls*{mwf} stays unique for a single sensing environment.
+A new adjacency matrix is generated at every iteration $i$, randomly establishing or cutting the communication between nodes.
+It is ensured that the resulting topology remains always connected so that the centralized \gls*{mwf} stays the same.
 The results are presented for \gls*{mmut} pruning in~\figref{fig:res_msew_dyn}, as an average over 10 simulated sensing environments each with randomly generated adjacency matrices at every new iteration.
 Once again, the results obtained with \gls*{tidanse} and \gls*{danse} (assuming \gls*{fc} \glspl*{wasn} for the latter) are shown as well.
 Due to the adjacency matrix randomization, the value of $C$ as defined in~\eqref{eq:connectivity} changes at every iteration.

-However, \gls*{dansep} still provides a substantial convergence speed improvement compared to \gls*{tidanse} and retains convergence towards the centralized \gls*{mwf} despite the link failures.
+The results show that \gls*{dansep} still provides a substantial convergence speed improvement compared to \gls*{tidanse} and retains convergence towards the centralized \gls*{mwf} despite the link failures.